nrwl/nx-workshop/docs/lab7/LAB.md

 6. Update the Nest [app.controller.ts](`https://github.com/rarmatei/nx-workshop/tree/master/examples/lab7/apps/api/src/app/app.controller.ts`) to use the new methods from the service

 7. Let's now inspect the dependency graph!
+8. Inspect what changed from the last time you commited, then commit your changes

 ---